gkroon/gentoo-pi/README.md

 ## To do

 1. Pull latest armv7a hardfp stage3 tarball automatically
-2. Remove rpi-gentoo-config.sh after it has succesfully run

 ## Ideas
 1. Ask again for missing arguments if not provided?